The Candida Diet to Heal AutoImmunity

 Candida Albicans is a fungal yeast that occurs naturally in the human body in places such as the intestinal tract, mouth, throat, and genitals.
 However, this species can overgrow and when this happens, it is able to burrow holes throughout the intestinal lining and enter into the blood stream (1, 2).

 This is when yeast becomes dangerous and releases over 70 different toxins into the body that are extremely toxic and damaging to the liver, nervous system and digestive system.
+Some of these toxins, such as gliotoxin, have even been associated with killing liver and immune cells and have also been found to be higher in autoimmune disorders, such as multiple sclerosis (3)

 Yeast overgrowth typically happens when someone’s diet has consisted of sugars, grains, starches, processed foods, and preservatives as all of these things tear down the intestinal lining and feed Candida yeast organisms.
+The Candida diet helps to heal the intestinal lining and reduce the levels of the yeast organism.

 Impaired Intestinal Lining